PandasThumb/pandasthumb.github.io/_posts/2017/2017-04-10-big oil-exhales.md

 >Exxon had a dedicated in-house team that established the connection between fossil fuels and climate change, but the company still spent years refusing to acknowledge the issue and funding climate denial activities.
 Exxon now insists it accepts climate science and doesn’t promote denial of the changes to the planet already under way.

 What can I say?
-Just like Big Tobacco.
-Indeed, just like Big Sugar.
+Just like Big Tobacco (or Big Sugar, for that matter).
 Only instead of poisoning some of us, like Big Tobacco, the oil industry decided to poison the entire planet.
 And, alas, they seem to be succeeding.